 The best part about this is that it could not be easier to make.

-STEP 1: Start by cooking off some bacon in a slow cooker until it is crispy.
-Chef Note: Make sure your slow cooker has a saute function on it.
+1. Start by cooking off some bacon in a slow cooker until it is crispy.
+Make sure your slow cooker has a saute function on it.

-STEP 3: Next, simply add in the pasteurized cheese, shredded cheddar, diced tomatoes, jalapeño, and red onion, and cook on low heat until all the ingredients are melted together, about 30 minutes.
-Chef Note: This recipe definitely works best in a slow cooker because it will stop it from burning and you can constantly keep hot and melted.
+3. Next, simply add in the pasteurized cheese, shredded cheddar, diced tomatoes, jalapeño, and red onion, and cook on low heat until all the ingredients are melted together, which takes about 30 minutes.
+This recipe definitely works best in a slow cooker because it will stop it from burning and you can constantly keep hot and melted.

-STEP 4: Finish it off with a brown ale beer, sliced green onions, crisp cooked bacon and chopped cilantro.
+4. Finish it off with a brown ale beer, sliced green onions, crisp-cooked bacon, and chopped cilantro.

 How Do You Thicken It